hadiyarajesh/flower/README.md

 - Add **FlowCallAdapterFactory** as addCallAdapterFactory in your retrofit instance

+**1. In repository class**

-1. In repository class, return the *networkBoundResource()* function.
-This function takes following function as parameter
+return the *networkBoundResource()* function.
+This function takes following functions as parameter

 - *fetchFromLocal* - It fecth data from local database
-- *shouldFetchFromRemote* - It decide whether need to do network request or use local persistent data
+- *shouldFetchFromRemote* - It decide whether network request should be made or use local persistent data if available
 - *fetchFromRemote* - It perform network request operation
-- *processRemoteResponse* - It process result of network response (if needed)
+- *processRemoteResponse* - It process result of network response (if requires)
 - *saveRemoteData* - It saves result of network request to local persistent database
-- *onFetchFailed* - It executes if network request fails
+- *onFetchFailed* - It handle network request failure scenario (Non HTTP 200..300 response, exceptions etc)

 Sample call to *networkBoundResource()* should look like this